Application Programming Interface - API

 5. Write API

 The write API is designed to be used by authorities to create their own requests in the system.
-The API is currently used by mySociety's FOI Register software to support using Alaveteli as a disclosure log for all FOI activity at a particular public body.
+The API was used by mySociety's FOI Register software to support using Alaveteli as a disclosure log for all FOI activity at a particular public body.
 More technical information about the write API is available on the Alaveteli.org site.

 Please contact us if you need an API feature that isn't there yet.
 It's very much a work in progress, and we do add things when people ask us to.